1995parham/dotfiles/archinstall/README.md

 On Arch Linux, Sway can get access to your seat using either

-- systemd-logind(8) and polkit
+- `systemd-logind(8)` and `polkit`
-- seatd, which will be installed alongside Sway as a dependency of wlroots
+- `seatd`, which will be installed alongside Sway as a dependency of wlroots

-If polkit is already installed on your system, Sway should automatically get access to your seat.
+If `polkit` is already installed on your system, Sway should automatically get access to your seat.
-Alternatively, if polkit is not installed on your system and you want to use seatd instead, add yourself to the `seat` user group and enable/start `seatd.service`, re-log.
+Alternatively, if `polkit` is not installed on your system, and you want to use `seatd` instead, add yourself to the `seat` user group and enable/start `seatd.service`, re-log.

 ### BTRFS Sub-Volumes